 What Is a Code Cart?

-According to the ACLS Training Center, a code cart is a “ self-contained, mobile unit that contains virtually all of the materials, drugs, and devices necessary to perform a code.”
+A code cart is the primary tool used to execute ACLS (Advanced Cardiovascular Life Support) protocols.
+According to the ACLS Training Center, it is a “ self-contained, mobile unit that contains virtually all of the materials, drugs, and devices necessary to perform a code.”

 Code carts were first used in the 1960s when Anita Dorr, an emergency room nurse, became frustrated with how long it took to find all the supplies needed to respond to medical emergencies.
 In 1968 Dorr built a “crisis cart” for use in the emergency room.
 This emergency room crash cart included equipment she and her colleagues deemed necessary to respond to patients exhibiting a medical crisis.